 Pierce Atwood’s trademark attorneys provide creative, practical, business-oriented advice on trademark matters across a variety of industries.
-Its clients range from Fortune 500 businesses to technology start-ups throughout the United States and abroad.
+Our clients range from Fortune 500 businesses to technology start-ups throughout the United States and abroad.
 The firm’s deep bench of expertise covers the entire lifecycle of a trademark.
 Pierce Atwood trademark attorneys have many years of experience counseling and assisting clients on the selection and clearance of new trademarks, sophisticated domestic and foreign filing and prosecution strategies, trademark licensing and transactional work, and enforcement of trademark rights.

 When business solutions are not available to resolve trademark disputes, our attorneys enforce and defend trademark rights in federal and state courts, in opposition and cancellation proceedings before the Trademark Trial and Appeal Board of the USPTO, and in domain name administrative proceedings under the Uniform Domain Name Dispute Resolution Policy (UDRP).